Gmail Sender

 Connection

-Use this Connection to store the Google OAuth client registration and Gmail tokens used by the Gmail sender and listener Nodes.
+This Connection stores the Gmail OAuth client registration and mailbox tokens used by the sender and listener Nodes.

 Property Type Description

-Client Id String The OAuth client identifier issued by Google Cloud.
+Client Id String OAuth client identifier issued for the Gmail app registration.

-Client Secret Masked The OAuth client secret issued by Google Cloud.
+Client Secret Masked OAuth client secret issued for the Gmail app registration.

-Access Token Masked The OAuth access token used for Gmail API requests.
+Access Token Masked OAuth access token used for Gmail API calls.

-Refresh Token Masked The OAuth refresh token used to renew the access token.
+Refresh Token Masked OAuth refresh token used to renew the access token when needed.

 Scopes String Space-delimited Gmail OAuth scopes requested during authorization.
 The default value is https://www.googleapis.com/auth/gmail.modify.